Tteok-Kkochi

 Before you start

-• Soften the rice cakes before threading.
+• Soften the rice cakes before you begin.

 Ingredients

-• Korean cylinder rice cakes1 lb
+• tteokbokki-tteok (cylinder rice cakes)1 lb

 • neutral cooking oil3 tbsp